Hyperbolic Spin Liquids

-In this section, we discuss the computation of the Chern number for $K\neq 0$ as performed to obtain the data shown in \cref{main:fig:Chern-phase-diagram}.
+\labeledsection{Computation of the real-space Chern number}{ Technical details on the computation of the projector-based real-space Chern number plotted in \cref{main:fig:phase-diagram_K=0.1}, and analysis of convergence. } In this section, we discuss the computation of the Chern number for $K\neq 0$ as performed to obtain the data shown in \cref{main:fig:phase-diagram_K=0.1}.
 We use the real-space Chern number~\cite{Kitaev:2006}, which directly applies to any two-dimensional system, including hyperbolic lattices~\cite{Urwyler:2022,Liu:2022,Chen:2023b} and even amorphous media~\cite{Mitchell:2018}.
 Given a projector $P$ and three regions $A,B,C$ of sites arranged counterclockwise as depicted in \cref{fig:chern_region-def}, it is defined as

 While this is often applied to systems with open boundary conditions, we here perform the calculation on PBC clusters.
 In the former case, the regions $A,B,C$ have to be chosen sufficiently far away from the boundary, to avoid boundary effects, which would compensate the bulk and result in a trivial Chern number.
 On PBC clusters this is similar: we have to constrain the regions such that they are sufficiently separated and do not wrap around the higher-genus surface on which the PBC cluster is embedded.